atolye15/checklist/checklists/creating-next-gen-project-on-jira.md

 We usually work with the Scrum framework.

 - [ ] Navigate to the Project Settings
-You can customize the project's issues, permissions and appearance via this menu.
+You can customize the project's issues, permissions and appearance in this menu.

 - [ ] Select a category
 If you had a specific category in work space, you can choose one of them.